It is suggested that students attend a Nursing Information Orientation given by the Counseling Department, which can be

 Upon acceptance to all semesters:

 Evidence of a physical examination by a M.D., Physician Assistant, or Nurse Practitioner is required prior to entry in the program and on an annual basis.
 Evidence of a physical exam, titers, and immunizations must be submitted on the Nursing Program's form verifying the applicant's health and physical ability to perform the academic and clinical requirements of an RN student.
 Examinations must have been performed within 4 months prior to beginning the Nursing Program.

 A cleared background check is required of all Nursing Students after acceptance into the Nursing Program.

-A current (within one year of issue date) CPR card for Healthcare Provider from the American Heart Association (also known as BLS Basic Life Support Card from the American Heart Association) is required upon entry to the Nursing Program and must be maintained throughout the Nursing Program.
+A current (within one year of issue date) CPR card for BLS Provider from the American Heart Association is required upon entry to the Nursing Program and must be maintained throughout the Nursing Program.

 Malpractice insurance must be maintained throughout the Nursing Program.